uvarc/courses/workshops/cloud/README.md

 ### Launch an EC2 instance

 4. From the EC2 dashboard, click **LAUNCH INSTANCE**.
-5. Find the **Ubuntu Server 16.04** instance and select it using the blue button.
+5. On the left, select "My AMIs".
+Find the AWS Workshop instance and select it using the blue button.
 6. Select Instance type **t2.medium**.
 Take note of other instance types (sizes) available to you.
 7. Click **NEXT: Configure Instance Details**.